 DEEPENING COMMUNITY IMPACT

-Enabling Families to Have Acess to Affordable Homes
+Enabling Families to Have Access to Affordable Homes

-Morris Habitat enables families to have access to affordable homes in a county where rents and home prices are high and continue to escalate.
+Morris Habitat is helping the community by enabling families to have access to affordable homes in a county where rents and home prices are high and continue to escalate.
 Living in Morris County, one of the nation’s wealthiest counties, is an unreachable goal for most low and moderate income families.
 These families must earn at least $25 an hour simply to afford rent on a 2-bedroom apartment.

 Therefore, individuals who work in Morris County supporting our businesses, hospitals, and retail stores are unable to live in the area.
 Through Morris Habitat, some of these families are able to realize their aspirations of owning an affordable home in the county where they work.